Benefits of Including Honey for Dry Skincare in Winter

-Honey contains high levels of flavonoids, making it a natural antioxidant thatcombats free radicalsresponsible for premature skin ageing.
-It also boosts the production of collagen and elastin, the connective tissues that keep our skin supple and toned.
-Leaving us with plump features and dewy skin!
+Honey contains high levels of flavonoids, making it a natural antioxidant that combats free radicals responsible for premature skin ageing.
+It also boosts the production of collagen and elastin, the connective tissues that keep our skin supple and toned, leaving us with plump features and dewy skin!

-Honey is perfect for parched skin, thanks to its nourishing, purifying and moisturising action.
+Honey is perfect for parched skin, thanks to its nourishing, purifying, and moisturising action.
 It's also a superbly gentle face scrub ingredient that can be mixed with exfoliating powdered almonds or sugar to remove dead cells that cling to the surface of our skin.
-Finally, honey protects our pout when used in soothing lip balms.
+Finally, honey protects our pout when used in soothing DIY lip balms.

 If you lack time to prepare DIY face masks, cleansers, or scrubs, you can still protect and hydrate your dry skin during winters, by following an effective dry skincare routine that includes an ingredient that is equally nourishing and hydrating like honey – hyaluronic acid.

 For dry or dehydrated skin treatment during winter, you can trust Hyaluronic Acid-based products.
 Hyaluronic acid is a potent hydrator that helps to moisturise by holding water in your skin.
 It acts as a humectant that helps to draw moisture from the air and infuse it in your skin.
 As a result, you can prevent your skin from drying out even when the temperature drops.
 You can find Hyaluronic Acid-based products in the form of cleansers, day creams, serum, and sheet masks, and use these products for your dry skin care in winter.